Jimmy Buffett: Personal life

+Sports

 Buffett was a devoted New Orleans Saints fan, having attended the team's first game at Tulane Stadium in 1967.
 On April 1, 2012, he had Saints head coach Sean Payton serve as an honorary member of the Coral Reefer Band at a concert in New Orleans in protest of Payton's suspension by the National Football League as a result of the New Orleans Saints bounty scandal.